MinecraftForge/Documentation/docs/gui/screens.md

 `#onClose` is called whenever the user makes an input to close the current screen.
 This method is typically used as a callback to destroy and save any internal processes in the screen itself.
 This includes sending packets to the server.

 `#removed` is called just before the screen changes and is released to the garbage collector.
 This handles anything that hasn't been reset back to its initial state before the screen was opened.
-This is typically used to disable the keyboard handler sending repeat key presses to the screen when held down.

 ```java
 // In some Screen subclass